 What I really love about Sahlab is it is not too sweet yet so flavorful.
 Moreover, you can top your drink with any type of nuts, dried fruits, or spices like cinnamon, cloves, or nutmeg.

-In conclusion, Lebanese cuisine is the secret that everyone wants to explore.
+In conclusion, Lebanese cuisine is a secret that everyone wants to explore.
 Myself, as a foodie-holic, I barely stopped myself from devouring these treats when I was in Lebanon.
 And I bet you will feel the same.

 Thank you and bil hana!